Shaping Sustainable Intensive Production Systems - Improved Crops and Cropping Systems in the Developing World

 - Conservation agriculture and carbon sequestration: between myth and farmer reality

-- What do we know about the future of maize value chains in a changing climate and agri-food system?
+- What do we know about the future of food systems in East and Southern Africa?